2025 London Athletics Meet

 The 2025 London Athletics Meet was the 72nd edition of the annual outdoor track and field meeting held in London.
 Held on 19 July at London Stadium, it was the eleventh leg of the 2025 Diamond League – the highest level international track and field circuit.

-Diamond+ results
+Diamond+ events results

 Starting in 2025 a new discipline of events was added called Diamond+, these 4 events per meet awarded athletes with increased prize money whilst keeping the standard points format to qualify for the Diamond league finals.
 First place earns 8 points, with each step down in place earning one less point than the previous, until no points are awarded in 9th place or lower.
 In the case of a tie, each tying athlete earns the full amount of points for the place.